supposedly/nutshell/README.md

 var c.0 = {1, 3}
 var d.0 = {0, 1, 3}
 ```
-They can be chained indefinitely as well; `------------3` is a syntactically-valid expression, as is `some_varname----------5`
+They can be chained indefinitely as well; `-----3` is a syntactically-valid expression that will be parsed
-(subtraction then negation).
-This is probably not too useful in practice, but... you never know.
+as `--(--(-3))`, as is `some_varname-------5` (subtracting `--(--(--5)))`).
+This is probably not too useful
+in practice, but... you never know.

 #### Ranges
-Though not exactly an operation, a range of cellstates can be expressed as two numbers (lower and upper bound) separated by double..dots.
+Though not exactly an operation, a range of cellstates can be expressed as two numbers (lower and upper bound) separated by double..dots,
+with an optional step included.
 ```rb
 # Nutshell
 a = (3..6)         # lower..upper